Teacher's comments about both books

 Parent's comments on Rosemary's teaching

 (Rosemary's) confidence and thorough knowledge is to be seen in her ability to communicate mathematical tasks to those she tutors.
-We are looking forward to seeing her new website.

 Alan and Sue (parents of student Rosemary tutored)